 On the video's comments, I confronted Dr. Havas with this quotation, to which she replied:

 They go on to state that there were changes in corticosterone levels and immunological parameters at 13 months (which were not found in a follow-up study) and that there was an increase in primary malignancies in exposed animals.
 Experiment was terminated after 25 months.
 Had it gone on longer whether the cancers were relevant biologically could have been determined.

 In other words, according to Dr. Havas, if the experiment had just gone on long enough, it would have shown that she is correct.
-That seems a rather weak defense.
-The average life expectancy of rats is 2 – 3 years and it would have needed some pretty strong necromancy to let the experiment go on further – it simply ended when the rats reached old age, having been exposed to strong microwave radiation all their life.
+That is a rather weak defense.
+The average life expectancy of rats is 2 - 3 years and it would have taken some pretty strong necromancy to let the experiment go on further - it simply ended when the rats reached old age, having been exposed to strong microwave radiation all their life.

 And Dr. Havas is still not finished.

-In the scientific community, a lot of emphasis is placed on publishing your work in peer-reviewed scientific journals, where other professionals in your field will evaluate the soundness of your work before they give their ok for publication.
+In the scientific community, a lot of emphasis is placed on publishing your work in peer-reviewed scientific journals, where other professionals in your field evaluate the soundness of your work before they give their ok for publication.

-But a lot of this whole procedure and the journals whose opinions are really trustworthy are only familiar to those involved in scientific research – nothing keeps you from funding your own scientific journal, that specifically exists to accept papers that would never make it through the quality control of the real ones.
+But this whole procedure and the journals whose opinions are really trustworthy are only familiar to those involved in scientific research - nothing keeps you from funding your own scientific journal, that specifically exists to accept papers that would never make it through the quality control of the real ones.

 As long as Dr. Havas more or less stayed within her field of botany, she managed to get published, but the more outlandish her claims about radiation became, the more unlikely they were to appear anywhere.
 Her last paper published in a journal that can be taken seriously dates from 2008.

 That is a grave impediment for any scientist worth his salt and given her credibility at that point it also didn't look like this would have changed for the better any time soon.